crayon1337/Rails-Chat-App/README.md

  - Finally, run the built-in development server using `rails s`
  ## Deploy Using Docker
 - Increase vm max cap for ElasticSearch `sudo sysctl -w vm.max_map_count=262144`
-- Increase max file descriptors `ulimit -n 65535`
+- Increase max file descriptors `ulimit -n 65536`
 - Run Docker Composer `docker-compose up`

- Now that you can run the application in development environment let's take a look at the routes
+ Now that you can run the application let's take a look at the routes

  ## Routes
  The following table shows available routes in the application